Maymay Entrata

-Marydale "Maymay" Entrata (/ceb/; born May 6, 1997) is a Filipino actress, singer, model and television host.
+Marydale "Maymay" Entrata (/ˈmaɪmaɪ ɛnˈtrɑːtɑː/ m(h)y-M(H)Y-_-en-T(H)RAH-tah; born May 6, 1997) is a Filipino actress and singer.
 Having achieved mainstream success across television, music and fashion, she came to prominence after winning the reality show Pinoy Big Brother: Lucky 7.
 She is the first Filipina to walk at the Arab Fashion Week.
 Her accolades include a FAMAS Award, an Awit Award, two PMPC Star Awards for Music and a Box Office Entertainment Awards, in addition to a nomination for an MTV Europe Music Award.

-Personal life
+Early life

-Marydale Entrata was born in Camiguin on May 6, 1997.
-She and her older brother Vincent were left in the care of their grandparents in Cagayan de Oro as their father left them behind when she was just a year old, and her mother, Lorna, decided to work in Japan to provide for the whole family.
-Entrata also has a younger half brother named Rio from her mother's family in Japan.
+Marydale Entrata was born on May 6, 1997, in Camiguin, Philippines.
+She and her older brother, Vincent were raised by their grandparents in Cagayan de Oro after their father left the family when she was one year old, while their mother, Lorna, worked in Japan to support the family.
+Entrata also has a younger half-brother, Rio, from her mother's family in Japan.

-Entrata was a college junior studying technology communication management at the Mindanao University of Science and Technology but she placed it on hold when she joined Pinoy Big Brother.
-During an interview in 2019, she mentioned that in school, she was more into social studies, arts and music, and extra-curricular activities like dancing and other events.
-She stated that Mathematics and English are not her best subjects; that is why when she entered the collegiate level, she chose to major in the latter to improve on the language.
+Entrata was a college junior studying technology communication management at the Mindanao University of Science and Technology, but she put her studies on hold when she joined Pinoy Big Brother.
+In a 2019 interview, she stated that during school, she was more interested in social studies, arts and music, and extracurricular activities like dancing.
+She noted that Mathematics and English are not her strongest subjects, which influenced her decision to major in English at the collegiate level to improve her language skill.

-Starting at the age of 14, Entrata began auditioning for various reality television shows to fulfill her ambition of becoming an actress.
-She first attempted auditioning for Pinoy Big Brother: Teen Clash 2010 when she was in high school but was unfortunately rebuffed.
-Five years later, she tried joining the same show's sixth season: Pinoy Big Brother: 737 but also failed.
-Entrata also tried her luck at talent competition television series like The Voice, and Pilipinas Got Talent but she also did not make it.
+At the age of 14, Entrata began auditioning for various reality television and talent competitions to pursuit a career in acting.
+While still in high school, she auditioned for Pinoy Big Brother: Teen Clash 2010 but was not selected.
+Five years later, she attempted to join the show's sixth season, Pinoy Big Brother: 737 but was again unsuccessful.
+Entrata also auditioned for other talent competitions. including The Voice and Pilipinas Got Talent, but did not advance in those programs.